V4Fire/Client/src/super/i-input/README.md

 #### custom

-This one's used to specify a custom validator function:
+This validator is used to specify a custom validation function that can be used to validate a field in a form.
+This validator allows you to define your own logic for validation.

 ```
 < b-input :validators = [ &